Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/3-Price_Finding_Mechanisms-slides.md

   - If one bid is above $r$, the payment is $r$.
   - If both bids are above $r$, the payment is the second-highest bid.

+Notes:
+- Selena is basically participating as a bidder bidding r

 ---

 ## Reserve price